MicrosoftDocs/OData-docs/Odata-docs/connectedservice/getting-started.md

 `DefaultContainer` is generated based on the Trip Pin service entity container and it knows about its data model.
 In the code snippet above `context.People` is generated from the People entity set defined in the model. `context.People` is an instance of [DataServiceQuery&lt;Person&gt;](/dotnet/api/microsoft.odata.client.dataservicequery-1).

-The `DataServiceQuery<TElement>` class alows you to execute LINQ-enabled queries against a particular endpoint of the service. `context.People` executes queies that return a collection of `Persion` instances.
+The `DataServiceQuery<TElement>` class allows you to execute LINQ-enabled queries against a particular endpoint of the service. `context.People` executes queries that return a collection of `Person` instances.

 The `Person` class is in turn generated based on the `Person` entity in the OData model and contains the properties defined in the model.
 The generated code also includes enums, classes corresponding to complex types and methods corresponding to bound and unbound functions and actions.